TanmayJDesai/Map-Function-Creation-using-LinkedLists/README.md

-Score 98/100

-Creating a Map using linked lists
+## Creating a Map using linked lists

 using KeyType = TheTypeOfTheKeysGoesHere;
 using ValueType = TheTypeOfTheValuesGoesHere;